developer-az/pyFollowerVsFollowing/README.md

 <h2>Youtube video tutorial link: https://youtu.be/ZugkbNARgnU </h2>

 In order to use this:
-  <br><br>-Please download the code zip file, then extract all to get the folder.
+  <br><br>-Please download the code zip file, then extract all to get the pyFollowerVsFollowing folder.
   <br><br>-Remove the given example "following.html" and "followers_1.html" files in the folder.
- <br><br>-Replace them with your own personal "following.html" and "followers_1.html" files given from Instagram
+ <br><br>-Put your own personal "following.html" and "followers_1.html" files given from Instagram into the pyFollowerVsFollowing folder
   <br><br> (To find this: Download your data from Instagram (through: https://accountscenter.instagram.com/info_and_permissions/?theme=dark) then, extract the zip file into a folder, open that folder, and go in connections -> followers-and-following, and your personal "following.html" and "followers_1.html" files will be found there.)
  <br> <br>-With the import of the personalized pyFollowerVsFollowing folder into your chosen IDE, run the followerfollowing.py file.